darktable-org/dtdocs/content/darkroom/darkroom-view-layout.md

 : Quick access menu for styles.
 Hover over a style name with your mouse to show a preview of the current darkroom image with the selected style applied.

 ![second-window-icon](./darkroom-view-layout/second-window-icon.png#icon) second darkroom window : For multi-monitor setup, allows the user to display a second image on another screen.
+The pin button locks the second window to the current image, allowing you to compare it with other photos in the main window.

 ![focus-peak-icon](./darkroom-view-layout/focus-peak-icon.png#icon) [focus peaking](../module-reference/utility-modules/shared/focus-peaking.md)
 : Toggle focus peaking mode.